GENI-NSF/geni-tools/README-omni.txt

                         slices
     -r PROJECT, --project=PROJECT
                         Name of project.
 (For use with pgch framework.)
+    --alap              Request slivers be renewed as close to the requested time as possible, instead of failing if the requested time is not possible.
+Default is False.
     -t RSPEC-TYPE RSPEC-VERSION, --rspectype=RSPEC-TYPE RSPEC-VERSION
                         RSpec type and version to return, default 'GENI 3' -V API_VERSION, --api-version=API_VERSION